British patents listed by Patentee

 | 14537 | 1889 | The lens is mounted within eccentric discs to provide rise and cross front.
 Other improvements cover tripod fixing. |

-| 3743 | 1890 | Covers the fitting of dark-slides to reversing frames, especially an arrangement of catches that prevents the shutter of the slide being withdrawn until it inserted into the camera back. |
+| 3743 | 1890 | Covers the fitting of dark-slides to reversing frames, especially an arrangement of catches that prevents the shutter of the slide from being withdrawn until it is inserted into the camera back. |

 Scott, J.A.

 | 17642 | 1892 | Exposure determining.
-Describes a circular slide-rule. |
+Describes a circular slide rule. |

 Scott, T.